FSI Digital Logo

 • • Suffered uninsured disaster losses

-• • Must have been in operation before disaster
+• • Operating before the disaster

 • • Cannot obtain credit elsewhere